An official unveiling is expected next month.

-Production of the new Focus will take place exclusively in China with all global markets served from the production operation in the far east.
-Specs and engines have yet to be confirmed, although Ford's 1.5litre three-cylinder turbo is expected to make up most of the offerings.
+Production of the new Focus is set to take place in China as well as Germany with all global markets served from the production operation in the far east.
+Specs and engines have yet to be confirmed, although Ford's 1.5-litre three-cylinder turbo is expected to make up most of the offerings.
 A manual gearbox will remain the default option, at least in the UK, while the latest version of the company's dual-clutch transmission will also be available.

 This first glimpse of the new Focus suggests that an official unveiling is just around the corner.